 This report was generated from the Multi-Hazard Data Science Workshop which took place at UC Davis on June 26-28, 2019.

-The 7th APRU-IRIDeS Multi-Hazards Summer School was held on 22-25 July at Tohoku University.
-More than 60 students and researchers from 11 countries and region (China, Indonesia, Malaysia, New Zealand, Philippines, Singapore, South Korea, Taiwan, Thailand, U.S.A and Japan) participated in the event.
-They learned the experience from the 2011 Great East Japan Earthquake and Tsunami, the recovery effort in the affected area and discuss the contribution of academia in the implementation of the Sendai Framework for Disaster Risk Reduction (SFDRR).
+The 5th APRU Multi-Hazards Summer School was held at Tohoku University on July 18-21, 2017.
+Nearly 40 participants from 10 countries participated in the event to learn the lessons learnt and experience from the 2011 Great East Japan Earthquake and Tsunami, the recovery efforts in the affected areas and discuss the contribution of academia in the implementation of the Sendai Framework for Disaster Risk Reduction (SFDRR).